Shrijeeth/DataBhai-ML/README.md

 ## Description

-This project is about pretraining and loading models for DataBhai Application
+This package is used to load models and provide utilities for DataBhai Application

 ## Prerequisites